Ideal School and College: History

+Classes are held in two shifts: morning shift and day shift.
+There are two faculties for secondary education: Science and Commerce.
+The school does not have any Arts faculty.
+There are many extra-curricular clubs present, and branches of BNCC and Scouts are also present.

 During the first 25 years, the school kept its growth as a high school only (10 years of formal education according to the Bangladeshi Standards).
 Following the demand and the requests from the guardians, a college (11th and 12th year of formal education according to the Bangladeshi Standards) for female students was added here in 1991.

-The administration opened a new branch on the occasion of the 30th anniversary in 1996 in the Banasree residential project of Rampura with 702 students.
-Mohammad Faizur Rahman is the founder-headmaster of the institution.
+The administration opened a new branch on the occasion of the 30th anniversary in 1998 in the Banasree residential project of Rampura with 702 students.
+Faizur Rahman is the founder-headmaster of the institution.
 In 2003, the English version section of Motijheel campus opened.
 In 2012, the Banasree English version section was opened.
 Seeing the request of people, the government has granted 1 acre and 6 katha or 402 m2 for a new branch in Mugda.
 In 2011, the third branch of Ideal School and College opened.
-The prime minister of Bangladesh, Sheikh Hasina, inaugurated this branch by laying the foundation stone of the proposed academic building.
-At present, around twenty-six thousand students are studying in this reputed institution.
+The former prime minister of Bangladesh, Sheikh Hasina, inaugurated this branch by laying the foundation stone of the proposed academic building.
+At present, around twenty-six thousand students are studying in this institution.